Tiny-Earth/DemoSite/site/src/inclusive.md

 !!! compat ""
     By the end of this module, you will be able to...
-      - Define inclusive learning and its goals.
+      - Defend the importance of taking an inclusive approach to teaching.
-      - Explain how addressing each of the five dimensions of inclusive teaching creates a cohesive learning experience.
+      - Explain how each of the five dimensions of inclusive teaching work together to create a cohesive learning experience for students.
-      - Examine why inclusive learning environments matter.
-      - Identify strategies to create an inclusive learning environment in your own teaching and course(s).
+      - Identify approaches that will help create a positive course climate by mitigating biases, stereotype threat and lack of accessibility.

 ---
 ## Inclusive Learning Defined